-In a second step we calculate the change signal between 1971-2000 and 2021-2050 for all members of the CCLM-ensemble.
+In a second step we calculate the change signal between 1971-2000 and 2021-2050 for all members of the CCLMensemble.
 An additional information of interest for the interpretation of the results is the change in the number of compound extreme days.
 The number of univariate extreme days are kept constant when partitioning the data (see Sect.
 2.3) but the combination can change.
 The climate change signal is calculated separately for each ensemble member and then the mean climate change signal (bar in the following plots) as well as the interquartile range (marked by the whiskers) of the individual change signals are calculated and pictured.
 The number of compound cold and wet extreme days increases in all regions except region 5 (Russia) between the two time periods 1971-2000 and 2021-2050 and the number of compound extreme days differs between the regions.

-Regions 1 and 6 (Spain and Bulgaria) show the highest number of compound extreme events. (see Fig. 8).
-The ensemble mean values of the descriptors for cold and wet extremes in winter are shown in Fig. 10, whiskers give the interquartile range.
-The significance of the change signal was calculated using the nonparametric MannWhitneyWilcoxon test which tests for a difference in location of the values of the ensemble for the two different time periods.
-The p-values are shown below the bars in the respective figures.
-About one third of these p-values are smaller than 0.5, thus significant at the 5% significance level, e.g. region 5 (Russia) shows a significant change signal for the persistence and some changes are significant at the 10 % or 20% significance level (p-value $\leq 0.1$ or $\leq 0.2$ ).
-Nevertheless we follow von Storch and Zwiers (2013), who question hypotheses testing on future climate ensembles and instead propose to better use "a simple descriptive approach for characterizing the information in an ensemble of scenarios".
-Being conscious about the difficulties which may arise during hypotheses testing, we look at the ensemble spread in form of the interquartile range to assess the robustness of the results, and consult the significance test to support our findings.
-In many cases, the majority of ensemble members show a change signal in the same direction and the change signal is of a similar order of magnitude as the observed past changes in the preceding section (Figs. 6 and 7).
-In addition, a comparison to the results of the error estimation using FT-surrogate time series (Tab.
-2) yields that the changes are higher then the estimated error.
-Therefore we conclude that future changes of the succession of cold and wet extremes in winter in some regions in Europe can be expected.
-These changes are, for the significant cases, larger than 50% for the persistence, larger than 20% for the recurrence time and larger than 5% for the entropy.
+Regions 1 and 6 (Spain and Bulgaria) show the highest number of compound extreme events (see Fig. 8).
+The ensemble mean values of the descriptors for cold and wet extremes in winter are shown in Fig. 9, whiskers give the interquartile range.
+The significance of the change signal was calculated using the nonparametric Mann-Whitney-Wilcoxon test, which tests for a difference in location of the values of the ensemble for the two different time periods.
+The p values are shown below the bars in the respective figures.
+About one-third of these p values are smaller than 0.5, thus significant at the 5% significance level; e.g., region 5 (Russia) shows a significant change signal for the persistence and some changes are significant at the 10 or 20% significance level (p value ≤ 0.1 or ≤ 0.2).
+Nevertheless, we follow (von Storch and Zwiers, 2013), who question hypotheses testing on future climate ensembles and instead propose to better use "a simple descriptive approach for characterizing the information in an ensemble of scenarios".
+Being conscious about the difficulties, which may arise during hypotheses testing, we look at the ensemble spread in the form of the interquartile range to assess the robustness of the results, and consult the significance test to support our findings.
+In many cases, the majority of ensemble members show a change signal in the same direction and the change signal is of a similar order of magnitude as the observed past changes in the preceding section (Figs. 6, 7).
+In addition, a comparison to the results of the error estimation using FT-surrogate time series (Table 2) yields that the changes are higher than the estimated error.
+Therefore, we conclude that future changes of the succession of cold and wet extremes in winter in some regions in Europe can be expected.
+These changes are, for the significant cases, larger than 50 % for the persistence, larger than 20 % for the recurrence time and larger than 5 % for the entropy.
 Regarding the findings from our sensitivity analysis (Sect.
 3.2) such changes are larger than the natural variability of the descriptors, which hence can be ruled out as the cause.
-Further, the sensitivity study has shown that such changes in the past occurred concurrently with a strong increase in CO2 emissions.
-As explained in Sect.
-2.3, the only difference between the model runs for the periods 1971-2001 and 2021-2050 is the CO2 forcing, thus the most probable reason for these changes in the future is the increase in CO2 emissions.